 Who is the Board accountable to?

-The Board is accountable to both the community and to the Ontario Civilian Commission on Police Services (OCCPS).
+The Board is accountable to both the community and to the Ontario Civilian Police Commission (OCPC).

-Under the Police Services Act, OCCPS can inquire into and report on the conduct or the performance of a member of a Police Services Board.
-After conducting its investigation, OCCPS can hold a hearing and if they decide that a member of a Board is guilty of misconduct or is not performing or is incapable of performing the duties in a satisfactory manner, OCCPS can remove or suspend the Board member.
+Under the Police Services Act, OCPC can inquire into and report on the conduct or the performance of a member of a Police Services Board.
+After conducting its investigation, OCPC can hold a hearing and if they decide that a member of a Board is guilty of misconduct or is not performing or is incapable of performing the duties in a satisfactory manner, OCPC can remove or suspend the Board member.

-Complaints against Board members should be directed to the Chair of OCCPS, 25 Grosvenor Avenue, 1st Floor, Toronto, Ontario, M7A 2H3.
+Complaints against Board members should be directed to the Chair of OCPC.